lencialam/CIS530-Project/code/lstm.md

 * keras

 ## Usage
-To run this baseline model:
+To run this model:
 1. Download the needed data.
-2. Upload the data files to google colab, run the `GloVe_LSTM.ipynb`.
+2. Upload the data files to google colab, run the `lstm.ipynb`.
 3. On completion, it will print out the f1 score on both development set and testing set

 To check out the scores: